tomas/satan/README.md

       });
     })

-You can create a daemon out of any process, of course.
+You can create a daemon out of any process -- not necessarily a Node.js app.
 Just point the bin to where it should.

     var opts = {
       bin  : '/path/to/my/daemon.py',